TurboGears/tg2docs/docs/turbogears/testing.rst

 ``sqlalchemy.url = sqlite:///:memory:`` by default during tests.
 This creates an in-memory database for the test suite instead of requiring a real database.

+For a complete reference of SQLAlchemy configuration options, see :ref:`SQLAlchemy <config-options>`.

 All application tests that call a web page should inherit from ``tests.TestController``.
 For each test method it: